 Either way, we will leave no stone unturned as we help you navigate this process.

-If you are under investigation or have been charged with a felony traffic offense in Crestview, call Flaherty & Merrifield at (850) 398-8098 for a free, confidential case review.
+If you or a loved one have been charged with a felony traffic offense in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.

 To learn more about our felony traffic offense practice areas, click here.